MiracleDevs/Paradigm.ORM/README.md

 Version `2.2.4`
 - Added visual basic tests.
 - Updated nuget dependencies.
+- Fixed a couple of bugs found with the vb tests.

 Version `2.2.3`
 - Added new DatabaseCommandException thrown when executing database commands.
 The DatabaseCommandException contains a reference to the